WebDev-CCO4001-20/WebDevelopment/Chapter-1-Introduction to HTML and CSS/Exercises/README.md

 Create a new index.html file and include the following:

-- All of the mandatory structural elements.
+* All of the mandatory elements necessary in a basic HTML document.
-- Six headings using all of the `<h>` tags.
+* Six headings using all of the `<h>` tags.
-- A paragraph of text underneath your headings.
+* A paragraph of text underneath your headings.
-- Make sure the code is indented and spaced properly.
+* Make sure the code is indented and spaced properly.
-- Add comments explaining what each element does.
+* Add comments explaining what each element does.

 ### Fix me :ballot_box_with_check: